 Diet and Nutrition

 Puppies and young adults that get plenty of exercise may benefit from a diet rich in protein, while older or less active dogs may need a diet with added fiber and reduced fat to prevent them from gaining weight.
-Treats can be an important aid in training, but giving too many can cause obesity.
-Be sure to monitor the dog's weight.
-Obesity will shorten your pet's lifespan and predispose it to other health conditions.
-If you notice your dog is gaining weight, discuss this with your veterinarian.
-Get recommendations for feeding schedules, amount of food, type of food, and exercise to keep your dog healthy.
+Monitor your dog's weight and limit treats to prevent future health conditions associated with canine obesity.